TIBCOSoftware/bpme-samples/install/BPM Enterprise 5.3 Azure YAML files/Azure Installation Guidelines.md

 az account set --subscription <subscription-id>
 ```

 I created the cluster, the container registry and the database storage and database itself through the Azure web GUI.

 ## Create Cluster on Azure

-e.g. mmyburgh-aks-cluster
+e.g. bpme-aks-cluster

 ## Container Registry
-Thius registry containsthe docker containers installed by the BPM Enterprise installer.
-It is all lower case - e.g. mikebpme
+This registry will contain the docker containers installed by the BPM Enterprise installer.
+The name should be all lower case - e.g. bpmecr

-## Create Outbound IP Address
+## Create Outbound IP Address (Optional)
 AKSOutboundIP - Used to configure port access to the LDAP server if it is on a Azure instance, like it was in my case.

 ## Create Azure SQL DB
 Create a Azure SQL database with the name "bpm".
-The creation will also create a SQL instance, mine is called - mmyburgh-aks-storage
+The creation will also create a SQL instance, mine is called - bpme-aks-storage

 ## Setup database
 Make sure you specify the correct driver for Azure SQL
 mssql-jdbc-9.2.1.jre8.jar

-The database setup sripts are diffewrent due to the differences in Azure SQL
+The database setup sripts are diffewrent due to the differences in Azure SQL fdrom SQL Server

-## Create Azure SQL database with DBAdmin user.
+## Create Azure SQL database with a DBAdmin user.

 ### As admin user against the Master DB run create db user query
 ```IF SUSER_ID('bpmuser') IS NULL